27 of The Most Beautiful Greek Islands

 Kalymnos a Dodecanese Islands in Greece

 Kalymnos is one of the many islands of the Dodecanese, which despite the name includes many more islands than 12.
-Kalymnos is one of the least explored and therefore still manages to maintain a simple and authentic air.
+Kalymnos is one of the least explored and still maintains a simple and authentic air.

-Despite being a small island, it has its own airport connecting it to the capital Athens, and of course, a very active port with direct ferry routes to a large number of other islands, making it an excellent option when island hopping.
+Despite being a small island, it has its own airport connecting it to the capital Athens, and of course, a very active port with direct ferry routes to many other islands, making it an excellent option when island hopping.
 Three or four days is enough to explore the villages, and the beautiful beaches and to find your favourite corner.

-The choice is varied, and the ideal is to rent some transport (a moped, if you are a lover of two wheels, is perfect) and set out to explore.
+The choice is varied, and the ideal is to rent some transport (a moped is perfect if you are a lover of two wheels) and set out to explore.
 Being a predominantly rocky island, many of the beaches are pebble, but despite this one of the most famous, Masouri Beach, offers a beautiful sunset with your feet on the sand.
 In any case, whether you prefer the more touristic beaches equipped with sunbeds and umbrellas or the more remote and simple ones, you will find the waters crystal clear everywhere.

 Last but not least, Kalymnos is the perfect place for rock climbing.
 In the last decade, the spectacular thrill of climbing the rock faces that fall to the sea has made Kalymnos more famous and touristic.
 In Masouri you can easily find various offices/tours that organize everything you need for a different experience.